reusestore/theme-fuse-react/src/app/main/components/material-ui/material-ui-examples/tables/tables.md

 ## Virtualized Table

 In the following example, we demonstrate how to use [react-virtualized](https://github.com/bvaughn/react-virtualized) with the `Table` component.
 It renders 200 rows and can easily handle more.
+Virtualization helps with performance issues.

 {{"demo": "pages/demos/tables/ReactVirtualizedTable.js"}}